Mat-Loz/ofxAppUpdateNotifier/README.md

 ofxAppUpdateNotifier
 ====================

-An OpenFrameworks addon to notify when a new app release is available
+An OpenFrameworks addon to notify when a new app release of your app is available

-Currently under development ;-)
+* URL can be local (for tests) or distant
+* Frequency of checks can be parameterized (every X hours or when application starts)
+* New version can have a flag "critical" for your app to act in consequence

+This addon requires ofxJSON (https://github.com/jefftimesten/ofxJSON)